thelfer/tfel/docs/web/orthotropiclinearhardeningplasticity.md

 @LocalVariable bool b; // if true, plastic loading
 ~~~~

-## Initialisation of the local variables, determination of the loading case
+## Initialization of the local variables, determination of the loading case

 Before solving the implicit system, the code block introduced by the
 `@InitLocalVariables` keyword is executed.
 For this behaviour, this